surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 - To Navigate to SQL Runner, Login to BiPlus homepage and click on SQL Runner Section or,

-- In Analysis Section Click on SQL Tab to view the SQL query.
+- In Analysis Section, After Creating a report Click on SQL Tab to view the SQL query.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3MDkyNzk2MCwtMTU4MzEyNTE4OF19
+eyJoaXN0b3J5IjpbMTQyNTE3NTUwNCwtMTU4MzEyNTE4OF19
 -->